What other techniques are used in cancer surgery?

 - Pain.
 Pain is a common side effect of most operations.
 Some cause more pain than others do.
 Your health care team will tell you how to keep your pain to a minimum and will provide medications to reduce or eliminate the pain.

 - Infection.
 The site of your surgery can become infected.
 Your health care team will show you how to care for your wound after surgery.
 Follow this routine closely to avoid infection, which can lengthen your recovery time after surgery.
-Doctors treat infections most often with antibiotics.
+In the rare instance where an infection does occur, your doctor will likely treat this with antibiotics.

 - Bleeding.
 All operations carry a risk of bleeding.
 Your surgeon will try to minimize this risk.